After successful completion of the ‘Persuasive health technology’ study unit the student is able to:|

 - describe the systematic design of health psychological interventions and explain the added value of the CeHReS roadmap relative to the ASCE model for the design of persuasive health technology interventions.

 - know and understand the added value of the User-Centered Design (UCD) approach for design of eHealth technology and understand the role of personas in the design process of eHealth technology.

-- explain the principles and purpose of persuasive technology and how persuasive technology models can be applied to influence behavior.
+- explain the principles and purpose of persuasive technology and how persuasive technology models can be applied to influence behaviour.

-- recognize persuasive features in an existing eHealth application and provide valid advice regarding the use of persuasive technology in eHealth applications
+- recognise persuasive features in an existing eHealth application and provide valid advice regarding the use of persuasive technology in eHealth applications

 - develop prototypes that are suitable for usability testing